 Nice to see you here!
-I’m Cat Knarr, religion writer, bookworm, and creative storyteller.
+I’m Cat Knarr, race and religion writer, bookworm, and novelist.
 I write for publications like Christianity Today, the Huffington Post, RELEVANT, and the Covenant Companion.
+Right now I’m working on a YA sci-fi novel with Jamie Nunn.

 Where I Studied

-My journalism background has led me to many rich stories about race and religion.
-These stories have taken me to….
+My journalism background has led me to many powerful stories about race and religion.
+I’ve reported from…

-– Inner-city Chicago (writing for The Chicago Reporter and UrbanFaith)
+– Chicago (writing for The Chicago Reporter and UrbanFaith)

 – Kigali, Rwanda (writing for Christianity Today magazine)